openfaas/faas-cli/npm/README.md

 $ npm install --global @openfaas/faas-cli
 ```

-> This will install the `faas-cli` binary alongside other npm global packages in `~/.npm-global/bin/`
+> This will install the `faas-cli` binary alongside other npm global packages

 ```sh
 $ faas